 The Computer-Aided Design and Manufacturing (CAD/CAM) Laboratory is where the original research and development on Squirt Shape, an additive fabrication technology for the production of prostheses and orthoses, took place.
 A Partner I computer-numerically controlled (CNC) milling machine with four axes of simultaneously controlled motion (the four axes are the x, y, z, and a rotary axis) served as the backbone for the alpha-prototype Squirt Shape system.
 We also developed a beta-prototype of Squirt Shape that uses a water-cooling method to speed-up socket construction.

 The CAD/CAM Lab is equipped with a Stratasys Fusion Deposition Modeler (FDM) 400mcTM.
 This rapid prototyping machine uses data in the form of stereo lithography (STL) files that computers can use to make 3-dimensional objects such as prosthetic sockets.
-Fabrication is totally automatic and is accomplished by using a dispensing nozzle to deposit thin layers of liquefied plastic which quickly hardens into a solid.
+Fabrication is fully automatic and uses a dispensing nozzle to deposit thin layers of liquefied plastic that quickly hardens into a solid.
 This equipment allows researchers to rapidly fabricate prototypes, thus enabling early error correction and prediction of end product performance.

 Prosthetic socket prototypes created in the Rapid Prototyping lab at NUPOC.